-The Kentucky Health Information Exchange (KHIE) is the public health authority for meaningful use reporting in Kentucky.
-Kentucky eligible professionals (EPs) and eligible hospitals/critical access hospitals (EH/CAHs) who wish to submit data to any of the following registries must do so through KHIE:
+The Kentucky Health Information Exchange (KHIE) is the public health reporting authority in Kentucky.
+Eligible professionals (EPs) and eligible hospitals/critical access hospitals (EH/CAHs) that wish to submit data to any of the following public health registries must do so through KHIE.

-Any EP or EH/CAH that administers any type of immunization (influenza, pneumococcal, HPV, chickenpox, shingles, etc.) during the EHR reporting period can submit to or query the immunization registry.
+Any EP or EH/CAH that administers any type of immunization (influenza, pneumococcal, HPV, chickenpox, shingles, etc.) during the EHR reporting period can submit to the immunization registry.

-In Kentucky, all EPs or EH/CAHs collect syndromic surveillance data.
+In Kentucky, all EPs or EHs/CAHs collect syndromic surveillance data and are eligible to submit data to this registry.

 Kentucky Cancer Registry

-Any EP who diagnoses and/or treats cancer patients can submit to the Kentucky Cancer Registry.
+Any EP who diagnoses and/or treats cancer patients can submit cancer related data to the Kentucky Cancer Registry.

-Any EP or EH/CAH can use KHIE as a clinical data registry for meaningful use stage 3.
+Any EP or EH/CAH can use KHIE as a clinical data registry for Promoting Interoperability/Meaningful Use Stage 3.